Rice seniors hold final practice at Rice Stadium

 Hoefer had multiple responsibilities as an assistant at Missouri from 1989-93, working his way up from receivers coach to defensive coordinator and assistant head coach.
 His first term at UTEP, from 1982-88, was capped by a 10-win season and a berth in the 1988 Independence Bowl.

 A native of Abilene, Texas, Hoefer stayed in his hometown and played defensive back at McMurry University, graduating in 1973.
 He was team captain and earned the squad's MVP honor.

 Hoefer's first coaching stop was at Tarleton State from 1974-75 as a graduate assistant working with the defensive backs.
 He went on to coach at Big Spring (Texas) High School in 1976 and Abilene (Texas) High from 1977-80.
 Hoefer coached at West Texas State in 1981 before joining the UTEP staff for the first time.

-Hoefer and his wife, Kathy, have three children and six grandchildren.
+Hoefer and his wife, Kathy, have three children and seven grandchildren.